People who have gone to the trouble of printing a book often want to turn it into a digital (e-) book as well.

 People need to be able to find your book.
 Once your book is in the Kindle Bookstore you need to put pithy descriptions, genre categories and keywords in place to help people find it.
 You can either wait till people find your book and place their reviews, or you can galvanise friends to download the e-book and place their own reviews.
 You need to let them know it's up there and send them the link so they can leave their review.
 Kindle identifies whether reviewers have read the kindle version or not, and lets viewers know.
 You can upload an image of the book cover so people can view it and Kindle lets readers browse a limited number of pages to get the feel of your book before buying.
 You can also read the gurus for all sorts of tips and tricks to help you maximise your sales.
 Don't forget you're in the public arena on Amazon and fair game.
 Reviewers can be scathing or very flattering.

 You don't need to use a digital bookstore - though that's the easiest way to market and collect payments for your e-book.
 Actually a website will give you potentially far more international exposure than Kindle will; many more people do subject searches on the web than subject-search Kindle.
+But you need to make sure your website is getting traffic or you're no further ahead.
 You can place a book pdf or epub on your website (see below for more about pdfs and epubs).
 If you want you can create a bookstore on your website and charge for your book that way - using, eg., Shopify.

 Most people with a website will also set up a dedicated Facebook page to give the book (printed versions and ebooks) more exposure.
 If you don't want to have a website, you can still create a page on Facebook to let your friends and interested parties know the book is available in print and digital form from you.